 In EPS, SIPTO above RAN enables dynamic reselection of GWs (S-/P-GW), and selection of GW-Us in the case of Control and User Plane Separation (CUPS).
 Those GWs or GW-Us are geographically/topologically close to the UE.
-The selection mechanism can consider UE location in the network (Tracking Area), APN or other parameters.
+The selection mechanism can consider UE location in the network (tracking area), APN or other parameters.

-The UE does not need to be aware of whether the PDN Connection corresponds to the MSP Edge or Center server.
-One AECC-dedicated APN can be provisioned to the UE for all AECC traffic flows - including traffic with and without offloading.
-When the UE uses this AECC APN, it does not need to know whether or not traffic on this APN will be offloaded.
+The UE does not need to know whether the PDN connection corresponds to the MSP edge or center server.
+One AECC system-dedicated APN can be provisioned to the UE for all AECC system traffic flows - including traffic with and without offloading.
+When the UE uses this AECC system APN, it does not need to know whether or not traffic on this APN will be offloaded.
 The network (MME) will choose appropriate GWs for AECC APN traffic purely based on the MNO's configuration; e.g., based on defined groups of cells (tracking area).
 The GW (S-/P-GW or S-/P-GW-U) selection will be based on information such as SIPTO permission information per subscription per APN, UE location information and so on.
-The MME can also decide to move a PDN Connection from one GW to another (e.g., from a GW serving the MSP Edge Server to a GW serving the MSP Center Server) for AECC APN if needed.
+The MME can also decide to move a PDN connection from one GW to another (e.g., from a GW serving the MSP edge server to a GW serving the MSP center server) for an AECC system APN if needed.

-The different types of AECC traffic flow will be offloaded to the applications on the MSP Edge Server or pass through to the MSP Center Server as shown in Figure 15.
+The different types of AECC system traffic flow will be offloaded to the applications on the MSP edge server or pass through to the MSP center server as shown in Figure 15.

 Figure 15.
-Data offload with a single PDN Connection for AECC-related traffic (red) and other traffic (black) in EPS.
+Data offload with a single PDN connection for AECC system-related traffic (red) and other traffic (black) in EPS.

 Figure 16.
-Data offload with a single PDN Connection for AECC-related traffic in EPS in the case where CUPS is deployed.
+Data offload with a single PDN connection for AECC system-related traffic in EPS in the case where CUPS is deployed.